-3.7 A designated rating organization shall identify and either eliminate or manage and disclose, clearly and prominently, any actual or potential conflicts of interest that may influence the opinions and analyses of ratings employees.

-3.8 A designated rating organization must disclose the actual or potential conflicts of interest it identifies pursuant to section 3.7 in a complete, timely, clear, concise, specific and prominent manner.

-3.9 A designated rating organization must disclose the general nature of its compensation arrangements with rated entities.
+- 3.7 The designated rating organization will identify and eliminate or manage and publicly disclose any actual or potential conflicts of interest that may influence the opinions and analyses of ratings employees. - 3.8 The designated rating organization will disclose the actual or potential conflicts of interest it identifies under section 3.7 in a complete, timely, clear, concise, specific and prominent manner. - 3.9 The designated rating organization will disclose the general nature of its compensation arrangements with rated entities.

-- (a) If a designated rating organization receives from a rated entity, its affiliates or related entities compensation unrelated to its ratings service, such as compensation for ancillary services (as referred to in section 3.5), a designated rating organization must disclose the percentage such nonrating fees represent out of the total amount of fees received by the designated rating organization from such rated entity, its affiliates and related entities. - (b) If a designated rating organization receives directly or indirectly 10 percent or more of its annual revenue from a particular rated entity or subscriber, whether or not received from any affiliate or related entity of the rated entity or subscriber, disclose that and identify the particular rated entity or subscriber. - (c) If a designated rating organization provides a credit rating of a securitized product, the designated rating organization must encourage the rated entity to publicly disclose all information regarding the securitized product that would reasonably be expected to be material to an investor or other credit rating organization in conducting their own independent analyses.
-A designated rating organization must disclose in its ratings reports in respect of a securitized product whether the rated entity has informed it that it is publicly disclosing all relevant information about the product being rated or if the information remains non-public.
+- (1) If the designated rating organization or an affiliate receives from a rated entity, an affiliate or a related entity compensation unrelated to its ratings service, such as compensation for ancillary services (as referred to in section 3.5), the designated rating organization will disclose the percentage that non-rating fees represent out of the total amount of fees received by the designated rating organization or its affiliate, as the case may be, from the rated entity, the affiliate or the related entity. - (2) If the designated rating organization or its affiliates receives directly or indirectly 10 percent or more of its annual revenue from a particular rated entity or subscriber, including revenue received from an affiliate or related entity of the rated entity or subscriber, the organization will disclose that fact and identify the particular rated entity or subscriber. - 3.10 A designated rating organization and its DRO employees and their associates must not trade a security, derivative or exchange contract if the organization's employee's or associate's interests in the trade conflict with their interests relating to a credit rating. - 3.11 If a designated rating organization is subject to the oversight of a rated entity, or an affiliate or related entity of the rated entity, the designated rating organization will use different DRO employees to conduct the rating actions in respect of that entity than those involved in the oversight.